jokr3772/AICircuit/README.md

 python3 main.py
 ```

-As an example, if you want to address your own config path:
+As an example, if you want to address your own config path and a special seed:

 ```
-python3 main.py --path ./Config/train_config.yaml
+python3 main.py --path ./Config/train_config.yaml --seed 0
 ```

 ### Description